benmoose/travelbear-services/README.md

 #### Scripts

-Development scripts are stored in `/Makefile`.
+Some useful scripts are defined in `Makefile`.

  - `make test` runs the test suite.
 To test a specific package specify it with `pkg`.